When Do You Start Noticing Weight Loss

 How should I measure my weight loss?

-One of the best ways to monitor progress is by taking measurements of key areas of your body.
-Using a tape measure to track inches lost can often show changes sooner than the scale might.
-You can also take weekly or monthly photos to see how your clothes fit or how your movement improves.
-Keeping track of these small victories will keep you focused and relaxed.
-Remember, plateaus are a normal part of the process, and making small tweaks to your plan, like reducing calories or adding exercises like hitting a punching bag, can help you push through.
+Measuring important areas of your body is one of the most useful ways to monitor your progress.
+Tracking changes in inches lost with a tape measure can sometimes reflect changes sooner than the scale may.
+You can also snap weekly or monthly pictures to track how your clothes fit or how your movement improves.
+Documenting these mini-successes will help you stay grounded and calm.
+Keep in mind that plateaus are part of the process and that slight adjustments to your programming, such as cutting back on the number of calories consumed or adding high-intensity exercises (such as hitting a punching bag) can help with even further breakthroughs.

 How Fast Can People Safely Lose Fat?